ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 :   Optional: Identifier of the prefix filter this filter should be applied before.
 If empty, this filter is applied last.

 `--output`
-:   Optional: Specify output format; Only 'json' is supported.
+:   Optional: Specify output format; Only `json` is supported.

 ##### Examples
 {: #prefix-filter-create-examples}